Ayoolisa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 4-print_alphabt.c  a program that prints the alphabet in lowercase, followed by a new line.

 Print all the letters except ```q``` and ```e```

+File 5-print_numbers.c a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.